JeremyFongSP/carla-rl/README.md

 # Carla RL Project
+Forked from carla-rl-gym/carla-rl, this repo is currently being worked on as an Insight Data Science project (20A.AI).
+The goal is to reproduce results by seansegal and analyze the difference between the implemented algorithms.
+Furthermore, REINFORCE (vanilla policy gradient) and SAC (soft actor-critic) may be added to the list.

 ## Installation and Setup

 ### Running the CARLA Server
-Our program uses the CARLA simulator as the environment.
-The easiest way to install CARLA is to use the Docker container by running, `docker pull carlasim/carla:0.8.2`
+Install CARLA using the Docker container by running, `docker pull carlasim/carla:0.8.2`

-We change the default settings (the timeout) when running the server and therefore we have our own `carla-server` docker image that builds on this image.
-You can build it by running
-`docker build server -t carla-server`.
+Build modified CARLA server using Docker by running, `docker build server -t carla-server`.

-Next, you can run the server Docker container with `nvidia-docker run --rm -it -p 2000-2002:2000-2002 carlasim/carla:0.8.2 /bin/bash`
+Next, run Docker container with,
+`nvidia-docker run --rm -it -p 2000-2002:2000-2002 carlasim/carla:0.8.2 /bin/bash`

-Note that this requires `nvidia-docker` to be installed on your machine (which means you will also need a GPU).
-Finally, inside the docker container you can run the server with
+(This will require GPU and updated graphics driver)

-`./CarlaUE4.sh /Game/Maps/Town01 -carla-server -benchmark -fps=15 -windowed -ResX=800 -ResY=600 `
+Inside the Docker container, run server with, `./CarlaUE4.sh /Game/Maps/Town01 -carla-server -benchmark -fps=15 -windowed -ResX=800 -ResY=600 `

+For multiple servers instances, it is recommended to use script `server/run_servers.py`.
+Start N servers by running, `python server/run_servers.py  --num-servers N`
+(You will need GPU ids)
-However, since we often require running more than 1 server, we recommend using the script `server/run_servers.py` to run the CARLA server.
-You can run N servers by running (the logs for stdout and stderr will be under `server_output` folder):
+The logs for stdout and stderr will be under `server_output` folder

-`python server/run_servers.py  --num-servers N`
-In order to see the servers output `docker logs -ft CONTAINER_ID` follows and tails it.
+Servers output `docker logs -ft CONTAINER_ID` follows and tails it.

 ### Running the client (training code, benchmark code)
-Our code requires:
+Code requires:
 * Python 3
 * PyTorch
-* OpenAI Gym
+* OpenAI Gym (v 0.10.8)
 * OpenAI Baselines

-We suggest that you use our own Dockerfile to install all these dependencies.
-You can build our client Dockerfile with, `docker build client -t carla-client` then you can run
+Build modified CARLA client using Dockerfile with, `docker build client -t carla-client`

+Then run,
 `nvidia-docker run -it --network=host -v $PWD:/app carla-client /bin/bash`
-The `--network=host` flag allows the Docker container to make requests to the server.
-Once you are inside the container, you can run any of our scripts like `python client/train.py --config client/config/base.yaml`.
+(`--network=host` flag allows the Docker container to make requests to the server)

+Inside the Docker container, run scripts using for example, `python client/train.py --config client/config/base.yaml`

+Resume training by using the `--resume-training` flag instead

 ### Arguments and Config Files
-Our `client/train.py` script uses both arguments and a configuration file.
+`client/train.py` script uses both arguments and a configuration file.
 The configuration file specifies all components of the model.
 The config file should have everything necessary to reproduce the results of a given model.
-The arguments of the script deal with things that are independent of the model (this includes things, like for example, how often to create videos or log to Tensorboard)
+The arguments of the script deal with things that are independent of the model (for example, how often to create videos or log to Tensorboard)

 ### Hyperparameter Tuning